brainiak/rt-cloud/docs/run-in-docker.md

     docker pull brainiak/rtcloud:latest

 **Add the rtgroup**<br>
-Add a new group with GID 5454 to you local system which matches the user and group ID used in the rtcloud Docker container.
-Add your username to be a member of the rtgroup.
+Add a new group with GID 5454 to your local system which matches the user and group ID used in the rtcloud Docker container.
+Add your username to be a member of the rtcloud group.

-    sudo groupadd -g 5454 rtgroup
+    sudo adduser -u 5454 -U rtcloud
-    sudo usermod -a -G rtgroup <your-username>
+    sudo usermod -a -G rtcloud <your-username>
-    sudo chgrp -R rtgroup <projects-dir>
+    sudo chgrp -R rtcloud <projects-dir>

-**Create the rtcloud ssl certificate**<br>
+**Create RTCloud SSL certificate**<br>
-This will create a self-signed SSL certificate called **rtcloud.crt** to allow encrypted communication with the projectInterface.
-You will need to install the rtcloud.crt certificate in your browser for trusted communication.
-The certificate will be created in location:<br> /var/lib/docker/volumes/certs/\_data/rtcloud.crt
+The following instructions will create a "certs" folder on your local machine.
+The path to this certs folder needs to be provided every time you run RTCloud containers in order to allow encrypted communication across components.
+You will also need to install the certs/rtcloud.crt certificate in your browser for trusted communication.

     IP=`curl https://ifconfig.co/`
-    docker run -it --rm -v certs:/rt-cloud/certs brainiak/rtcloud:latest scripts/make-sslcert.sh -ip $IP
+    docker run -it --name ssl brainiak/rtcloud:latest scripts/make-sslcert.sh -ip $IP docker cp ssl:/rt-cloud/certs /PathOnYourLocalMachine
+    docker rm -f ssl

 **Add a user for web interface**<br>
 The web connection to the projectInterface requires a user/password to authenticate.
 You can create a username and password with this command.